 It’s a natural insecticide that can help control various pests, including aphids, spider mites, whiteflies, and mealybugs.

-However, how often to spray neem oil depends on various factors, such as the severity of the infestation and the type of plants in question.
+However, how often can you spray neem oil depends on various factors, such as the severity of the infestation and the type of plants in question.

 As a general rule, neem oil is just for eliminating infestations.